How To Succeed In AP Classes & AP Exams

 Give yourself plenty of time to study

-Depending on classes, the AP exams will take anywhere from 3-5 hours.
-You will have about 50 minutes to answer 70 multiple choice questions spend the rest of the time writing a couple of essays.
-Cramming does not cut it for this exam.
-Give yourself the best chance to secure a high AP score by reviewing your materials from time to time throughout the course of the class, and focus on studying especially about 1-2 months before the exam.
-Not sure where to begin?
-Check out our 8 AP exam study tips here!
+It’s not recommended to cram for the exam!
+Give yourself the best chance to secure a high AP score by reviewing your materials from time to time throughout the course of the class, and focus on studying, especially about 1-2 months before the exam.

 The day of the AP exam